Contact Us

 Closing Hymn, all standing

-Alleluia, alleluia!
+Alleluia, alleluia.
 Let us go forth in the name of Christ.

 Thanks be to God.
 Alleluia, alleluia!

 Hymns from Hymnal 1982, Lift Every Voice and Sing (LEVAS) II and Wonder, Love and Praise (WLP) are reprinted under OneLicense.net.
-A-709130. * Text: Silvia G. Dunstan, 1991 Tune: HOLY MANNA, from The Southern Harmony, 1835
+A-709130.

 The flowers on the altar are given to the Glory of God and ...